Chinese EV maker BYD raises prices citing jump in raw materials costs

 "Due to the impact of continued rises in raw material prices, BYD has officially guided Wang Chao Business and Ocean Network Business to adjust prices on relevant EV models," it said in a statement on its official Weibo account, referring to its sales channels.

-The announcement comes a day after Tesla Inc raised its prices in China and the United States for the second time in less than a week.
-Tesla Chief Executive Elon Musk has also said the U.S. electric carmaker was facing significant inflationary pressure in raw materials and logistics.
+The announcement comes a day after Tesla raised its prices in China and the United States for the second time in less than a week.
+Tesla Chief Executive Elon Musk has also said the US electric carmaker was facing significant inflationary pressure in raw materials and logistics.

 The cost of raw materials is surging, exacerbated by supply chain disruption following Russia's invasion of Ukraine.
 Russia calls its actions in Ukraine a "special operation".